I’m going to explain why you should rent in Mexico. Especially before even thinking about buying a house or condo.

 If you want to minimize your initial investment risk further, you should also know that rentals tend to have two high seasons:

-To get the best deals, try and find your rental outside of these months to negotiate the best price.
+To get the best deals in many locations, find your rental outside of these months to negotiate the best price.

 4. Renting Can Help You Get Out Of Debt

 One of the reasons you might be moving to Mexico is for financial reasons.
-After all, the cost of living in Mexico is much cheaper than that of Canada or the U.S.
+After all, even though the cost of living in Mexico is rising, it is still much cheaper than in Canada or the U.S.

 Then the unthinkable happened.

-So we cancelled our plans, and dealt with the issue.
+So, we canceled our plans and dealt with the issue.

-But if you rent in Mexico, you don’t have to deal with any repairs.
+But if you rent in Mexico, you don’t have to deal with any repairs yourself.
 Your landlord is responsible for getting repairs done and in a timely fashion, whether you are there or not.
+It’s important to have clear terms in the lease agreement regarding maintenance responsibilities.

 6. You Can Leave Faster Than Selling A House

-Sometimes the unexpected happens, and you might not be able to sell your house fast enough to wait around.
+Sometimes, the unexpected happens, and you might be unable to sell your house fast enough to wait around.
 I know many people in Mexico who have been selling their houses for years.
 YES YEARS!

-But what if someone back home, a son or daughter, gets ill and you have to move back to your home country?
-Or what if you decided you wanted to leave, but couldn’t because you needed the money from the house to be able to afford your move?
+But what if someone back home, a son or daughter, gets ill, and you have to move back to your home country?
+Or what if you decide you want to leave but can’t because you need the money from the house to afford your move?
+The time to sell a house depends on many complex factors, including market conditions, location, and property price, but it is seldom a quick process.

 If you rent in Mexico, you can leave so much faster than trying to sell a house.
-It’s not unusual for houses in Mexico to sit on the market for years.
+It’s not unusual for houses in Mexico to sit on the market for a really long time.
 So, unless you can weather waiting for the sale of your house in Mexico, you should rent instead.

 If You Do Decide To Buy A House in Mexico…

-There are going to be cases when you just can’t pass up a deal.
-Or you might have a personal decision for wanting to buy a place in Mexico.
+There will be cases when you can’t pass up a great deal.
+Or you might have a personal decision about wanting to buy a place in Mexico.

 It might be the perfect place for you in the ideal location.
-So when you do find the perfect place for you, and you are ready to buy a house in Mexico, I can strongly advise you to hire:
+So when you do find the perfect new home, and you are ready to buy a house in Mexico, I can strongly advise you to hire:

-- Real Estate Attorney in Mexico who has dealt with Foreigners buying a property in Mexico.
+1. A real estate attorney in Mexico who has dealt with foreigners buying a property in Mexico.

-- A Trustworthy Notary in Mexico who has also dealt with Foreigners who want to purchase a property.
+2. A trustworthy notary in Mexico who has also dealt with foreigners who want to purchase a property.

-- Technically there are no building codes in Mexico, so make sure you hire a good surveyor, and they will do a thorough inspection of the property.
-Do NOT hire a surveyor recommended by your real estate agent or the owner of the property.
+4. Only 7% of Mexican municipalities have construction and building regulations, so make sure you hire a good independent surveyor, and who will do a thorough inspection of the property.
+Do NOT hire a surveyor recommended by your real estate agent or the property owner.

 Have you bought a house in Mexico?
 I’d love to know your experience!
 Or do you want to say hello?
 Either way, comment down below.
 I’d love to hear from YOU!